-COURSE NOTES
+COURSE NOTES:

-- The course will consist in class readings, writing and communicative activities: analyses and seminar discussions will be in Italian.
-Active participation in class will be expected and encouraged. - Assignments: throughout the term students will write 3 short essays of 500/600 words each on topics of their choice among those covered in class. - Missed tests and missed assignments will be counted as an incomplete and will contribute to the calculation of the final mark. - Written exams: they will evaluate students' knowledge of the fundamental aspects of Italian culture and language covered in class and the ability to analyze a passage from Elsa Morante, Le straordinarie avventure di Caterina and/or write a composition. - Final paper: the paper will deal extensively with a theme discussed in class.
+The course will consist in class readings and communicative activities: analyses and seminar discussions will be in Italian.
+Students' active participation in class will be expected and encouraged.
+Assignments: throughout the term students will write 3 short essays of 500/600 words each on topics of their choice among those covered in class.
+Written exams: they will evaluate students' knowledge of the fundamental aspects of Italian culture and language covered in class and the ability to analyze a passage from Alessandro Manzoni's I promessi sposi.
+Final paper: the paper will deal extensively with a theme discussed in class.
 The topic will be agreed with the instructor.
-The paper will have a length of 5/8 pages, in Italian. - The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
-The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day.
+The paper will have a length of 5/8 pages, in Italian.